CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that covers all critical dimensions.
-It provides specific actions, comprehensive trigger terms including package names and CLI commands, explicit when/when-not guidance, and proactive conflict resolution with related skills.
-The description is concise yet thorough, making it highly effective for skill selection among many candidates.
+This is an excellent skill description that excels across all dimensions.
+It provides specific actions, comprehensive trigger terms, explicit when/when-not guidance, and clear differentiation from related skills.
+The DO NOT USE FOR and PREFER OVER clauses are particularly effective at reducing skill selection conflicts.

 DimensionReasoningScore